francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 ## How to get URL parameters with JavaScript?

 Probably, the easiest way of getting URL parameters with JavaScript is by using the method searchParams.
-Let's study the following example:
+Let's study the following example, the 'thanks.html':

 ```JS
 <!DOCTYPE html>